 Make sure that you are using historical accuracy.
 Native American craft projects are so much fun to do, but remember that there is a rich history behind each artifact.
 Totem poles are fun to create with my students.
 When, however, my students understand that for Northwest Coast Native American tribes, each totem pole was created to tell a story about their family then the project becomes meaningful.
 The meaning also opens the project up to authentic writing ideas for students to tell their own story with their totem pole.

 2. Remember that traditions and cultural practices changed based on Region.

 Americans lived throughout North America, and as a result there are different languages, cultures, traditions, and religious practices.
 Teach about the different regions: The Northwest Coast, Eastern Woodlands, the Plains, and the Southwest Coast.
 If you must focus on one group alone, be sure to let your students know which group of Native Americans you’re studying.
 Finally, do not generalize the practices of a few tribes, as being the practices of all Native Americans.

 Need help planning your Native American unit?
 Check out my Native American Bundle, which covers four Native American regions with fun pop up books for children to create after studying each region.
-You can also purchase Native American regions of your choice individually in my TPT store.
+For more ideas for your Native American unit, check out this post on Native American Heritage month.